bwdmonkey/countries.pl/README.md

 ?- ["<filepath>/countries.pl/main.pl"].
 true
 ?- q(Ans).
-"List of attributes that you can inquire about:"
+"List of score attributes that you can inquire about:"
 "Country, Region, Happiness Rank, Happiness Score, GDP per Capita, Family, Life Expectancy, Freedom, Government Corruption, Generosity, Dystopia Residual"

-"Sample Queries: What is the happiness rating of Sweden?"
+"Sample Queries: what is the happiness rating of sweden?"
-"                What is the GDP of France."
+"                what is the gdp score of france."
-"                What are the countries in Europe"
+"                what are the countries in western_europe"

 "Please enter query in lowercase."
 Ask me: what is the family score of argentina?